How to plan a bear safari in Alaska

 GLAMPING 101: Ready to try glamping?
 Here are 8 brands to know about

 These June encounters, we learned, are rituals in south-central Alaska’s early summer bear mating season.
-They’re the prelude to the pre-hibernation bulking season—a period made famous by Katmai National Park’s viral Fat Bear Week, which kicks off Oct.
-2, 2024.
+They’re the prelude to the pre-hibernation bulking season—a period made famous by Katmai National Park’s viral Fat Bear Week.
 The annual March Madness-style bracket tournament invites the public to virtually follow then vote on the year’s plumpest bruins.
 This year’s edition marks the event’s 10th anniversary, yet Fat Bear Week merely scratches the surface of ways to enjoy the region’s four-legged giants.

 In my four days at Alaska Bear Camp, a safari getaway operated by the World Wildlife Fund’s travel partner, Natural Habitat Adventures, I watched the fuzzy titans wrestle, climb trees, dig for clams, and eventually mate.
 Here’s how you can enjoy an eye-popping brown bear safari in Alaska, too.